Keyboard shortcuts

 1. Consumer attrition

-No downstream organism, confluence, or integrator continues to consume the agent’s commits.
+No downstream organism, organism, or integrator continues to consume the agent’s commits.
 Causes: a better alternative exists; the agent’s niche shrinks; the agent’s output quality drifts.

 Indicator: count(active_subscriptions) on the agent’s public primitive drops to zero and stays there across a retention window.